-We all know the story of the underdog – the smallest, weakest and least talented, overcoming impossible odds.
-This idea captures our attention everywhere from novels and film to real life – think the ‘American dream’ success stories.
-There’s just something about seeing the underdog get knocked down again and again, but ultimately win in the end.
+We all know the story of the underdog – the smallest, weakest, and least talented, overcoming impossible odds.
+This idea captures our attention everywhere from novels and film to real-life – think the ‘American dream’ success stories.
+There’s just something powerful about seeing the underdog get knocked down, again and again, only to win in the end.

 Abraham was the definition of an underdog.
 Upon learning that his nephew Lot was captured, Abraham chose to act.
-Vastly out-numbered and the odds stacked against him, he embarked upon a rescue mission.
+Vastly outnumbered and the odds stacked against him, he embarked upon a rescue mission.
 It was an extraordinary situation requiring tremendous courage and selflessness.
-And yet, God blessed him with a great victory.
-Abraham rescued Lot and the other captives, and returned all the goods taken in the conflict.
+Yet, God blessed him with a great victory.
+Abraham rescued Lot and the other captives and returned all the goods taken in the conflict.

 But what about us?
-Sometimes we too are called to act with incredible courage, incredible selflessness.
-Sometimes we are called to standup for the underdog.
-Sometimes we are called to act when we are the underdog.
+Sometimes we, too, are called to act with incredible courage and selflessness.
+Sometimes we are called to stand up for the underdog.
+Sometimes we are called to action when we are the underdog.